Performance of Photometric Template Fitting for Ultra-High Redshift Galaxies: Methodology and metrics

 \subsection{SED performance}

-The \textit{SED performance} was tested by how well the photometrically-reconstructed SEDs from templates reproduce the measured SEDs.
+The SED performance was tested by how well the photometrically reconstructed SEDs from templates reproduced the measured SEDs.
 In the reconstruction, EAZY might have found incorrect redshifts to be more favorable for reconstructing the SED.
 To standardize the test, the reconstructed SEDs were specifically chosen to be the best matches at $z_{spec}$.
-Here $\chi^2_{\nu}$ was compared against the observed SED across templates to give a quantitative measure of template performance.
+Here, $\chi^2_{\nu}$ was compared against the observed SED across templates to give a quantitative measure of template performance.

 The differences between the observed and reconstructed SEDs comes from two primary sources: (1) spectral features that are unrepresented in template sets; and (2) a lack of information available from the photometric bands with sufficient S/N, as opposed to a higher-resolution spectrum.
-To determine which is more significant, a secondary fit was produced with information from spectroscopic observations calibrated to photometry, where again the best fit at $z_{spec}$ was obtained.
-This enables a more controlled analysis of whether a template represents an object well, as opposed to the photometry based fit, where other effects like lacking information, degeneracies or strong covariances can affect the fit.
+To determine which was more significant, a secondary fit was produced with information from spectroscopic observations calibrated to photometry, where again the best fit at $z_{spec}$ was obtained.
+This enabled a more controlled analysis of whether a template represents an object well, as opposed to the photometry-based fit, where other effects such as lacking information, degeneracies or strong covariances can affect the fit.

-\section{Template Performance}
+\section{Template performance}